Getting your movie idea made starts with one thing: a great pitch! Read this article to see how you can write a great pitch in 2021!

 Perhaps the inaugural lesson here is make sure the script is in as good of shape as it can be before you send it out.
 Give it to fresh eyes that are willing it give you honest feedback.
 Share it with collaborators you trust and want to work with.
 Dot every I, cross every T, and of course, have a really awesome, original, totally brilliant idea.
 Easy, right?

 The next component to getting your film made according to Paulsson is surrounding yourself with a great team of people.
 By attending festivals, workshops, film school classes, and getting on small film sets, you start to meet people who have visions and aspirations that will align with your own.
-In the independent film world, young aspiring filmmakers can start out with cheap shorts and build up experience which all adds clout when you are presenting and idea to a producer.
+In the independent film world, young aspiring filmmakers can start out with cheap shorts and build up experience.
+This all adds clout when you are presenting and idea to a producer.

 “Having people who you trust and have built a working relationship with is important, because along with the content, you are selling a team of people to work on it as well.”